jackokring/Rack/plugins/KRT Free/README.md

 There are 4 developing modules.

-  * VCO - A 3 output shaped oscillator, as 2 sub octaves and independant shapes.
+  * VCO - A 1 output shaped oscillator, as 2 sub octaves down and shaping.
-  * LFO - An LFO with three sine phases.
-The in is a beat rate trigger.
+  * LFO - An LFO with one output.
+The inputs are freq, sync trigger and SH rate.
   * CHD - A 3 note chord quantizer.
-With drift tuning.
+With drift envelope tuning.
   * PHY - A complex physical modelled 4 output wave source.

 # Source DSL (All-in-one DSP.hpp edits)